baschte83/circles/README.md

 3. **intersecting:** one of the circles overlaps the other
 4. **touching:** both circles touch each other in exactly one single point

-If more than one result is right (for example `contained` and `intersecting`), than the result which occurs first in the list above is the right one (in the example: `contained` comes right before `intersecting`, so `contained` is the right answer).
+If more than one result is right (for example `contained` and `intersecting`), the result which occurs first in the list above is the right one (in the example: `contained` comes right before `intersecting`, so `contained` is the right answer).